 One use of “park” is a Colorado-centric idiom meaning upland valley.
 There are “parks” all over the state—including a county named Park and a town named Parkdale.
 The name “Estes Park” (or “Este’s Park” as it was first known), was bestowed on the valley by William Byers, founding editor of the Rocky Mountain News, in honor of its first permanent Anglo residents, Kentuckian Joel Estes and his wife Patsy.
 Estes Park was founded in 1859 and incorporated in 1917.
 Today, this quintessential mountain town sitting at 7,522 feet is a playground for millions of guests who come here seeking adventure both in town and in the surrounding open spaces, like Roosevelt National Forest or Rocky Mountain National Park.

 Overhead view of Estes Park.

 Rocky Mountain National Park, the 3rd most visited park in the United States, got its name in 1915 when its 415 square miles of alpine awesomeness was dedicated as a National Park.
 This usage of the word “park” is what most people are commonly familiar with: “a large area of land kept in its natural state for public recreational use” (according to dictionary.com).
+Though it's important to recognize that the mission of the National Park Service is preservation, so taking care of these majestic acres is paramount to the enjoyment of those alongside us and others who make the journey in the future.
 It features several lifetimes’ worth of trails, gin-clear streams, and empty mountaintops to explore.
-Note: This is the park with the entrance fee, and a timed-entry permit.
+Note: Access to this park requires an entrance parss, and a timed-entry permit.

 Bond Park, with the mountains of Rocky Mountain National Park in the Background